pgustafs/echonote/README.md

    - Use "Pause" if needed
    - Click "Stop & Transcribe"

+2. **Enable speaker diarization** (optional):
+   - Check the "Enable speaker diarization" checkbox before recording
+   - Optionally specify the number of speakers (leave empty for auto-detection)
+   - The transcription will include a speaker timeline showing who spoke when

-2. **View transcriptions**:
+3. **View transcriptions**:
    - All transcriptions appear in the list below
    - Click on any transcription to expand it
    - View full text and play audio
+   - If diarization was enabled, see the speaker timeline
    - Delete unwanted transcriptions

-3. **Play audio**:
+4. **Play audio**:
    - Expand a transcription
    - Click the play button or use the audio controls

 ## Troubleshooting

 ### Audio Format Conversion
-Audio is converted from WebM to WAV format **in the browser** using the Web Audio API before being sent to the backend.
-If you see conversion errors in the browser console:
+Audio is recorded in WebM format in the browser and sent directly to the backend.
+The server converts WebM to WAV using FFmpeg/pydub in an isolated subprocess.

-- Check that your browser supports the Web Audio API (all modern browsers do)
+If you see conversion errors:
-- Ensure the recording completed successfully
+- Ensure the recording completed successfully (check browser console for errors)
+- Verify FFmpeg is installed on the server (required for conversion)
+- Check server logs for conversion errors
 - Try recording a shorter clip to test

 ### Microphone Access